Westampton Restraining Orders Attorney

-Skilled and Aggressive Criminal Defense Attorney Advocates for Clients Facing Restraining Orders in Westampton and All Other Localities in NJ
+Highly Skilled and Experienced Restraining Orders Defense Attorney in Westampton, NJ Fights on Behalf of Clients Facing Restraining Orders in Burlington County and All Localities in New Jersey

 A restraining order is something you need to take very seriously.
 Why?
 Because a restraining order can impair various facets of your life, including your personal life, reputation and even your ability to get a full-time job.
 When a restraining order is filed against you, it means you are prohibited from contacting the person who sought the restraining order.
 In addition, a restraining order can result in you facing additional criminal charges affiliated with the restraining order.
 Restraining orders are often filed in Westampton in relation to allegations of domestic violence and/or threats of violence.
-If you have been charged with domestic violence in Westampton, you need a skilled and savvy lawyer with a strong understanding of New Jersey law and experience representing clients who are the subject of a restraining order.
-This is why you need to contact the Westampton restraining order attorney Michele Finizio.
+If you have been charged with domestic violence in Westampton, you need a skilled and savvy Westampton restraining orders attorney with a strong understanding of New Jersey law and experience representing clients who are the subject of a restraining order.
+This is why you need to contact the Westampton restraining orders attorney Michele Finizio.
 She is a top-notch lawyer who works tirelessly on behalf of all of her clients.
-Take action now and contact her office for a free, confidential consultation.

 Restraining orders are often filed after certain types of domestic violence and related incidents.
 These incidents, according to N.J.S.A.
 2C:25-17, include: